Tanzania : Safety by City

 So...
 How Safe Is Tanzania Really?

-Apart from petty crime on the streets of Tanzania in the form of pickpocketing, bag snatching and common scammers that operate in crowded areas such as markets, like Kariakoo and bus or train stations, there is also violent crime, and violent crime against foreigners is not altogether uncommon either, so be very cautious.
+Apart from petty crime on the streets of Tanzania in the form of pickpocketing, bag snatching and common scammers that operate in crowded areas such as markets, like Kariakoo and bus or train stations, there is also a violent crime, and violent crime against foreigners is not altogether uncommon either, so be very cautious.

 If you must take a taxi that is unknown to you, take its number and send it to someone you trust so that they can track it, just in case something happens.

-Also bear in mind there are scammers impersonating police and authority, trying to extort money from you while flashing “immigration papers” at you.
+Also, bear in mind there are scammers impersonating police and authority, trying to extort money from you while flashing “immigration papers” at you.

 All visitors to Tanzania require a valid Visa each time they enter the Republic, and the visa you receive is valid for up to 3 months from the date of issue.
 Still, receiving a visa doesn't mean you're automatically allowed to enter the country: The Immigration Officer reserves the right to grant or deny admission.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 The Tanzanian shilling is the official currency in Tanzania.
 You are recommended to collect your money directly from an ATM since that's your safest option.

 Tanzania has a tropical climate and the weather around the coastline is hot and humid, while the highlands are cool and temperate.
 Tanzania has two rainy seasons; the short rains that last from October to December, and the long rains lasting from March to June.

 Julius Nyerere International Airport is the biggest international airport in Dar es Salaam, which is the largest city in Tanzania.
 The airport is located about 12 km southwest of the city center.